Sparse PCA through Low-rank Approximations: Sparse PCA through Low-rank Approximations

 where $\lambda_1^{(k)} = x^T_* A x_*$ is the $k$-sparse largest eigenvalue of $A$.\footnote{Notice that the $k$-sparse largest eigenvalue of $A$ for $k=1$ denoted by $\lambda_1^{(1)}$ is simply the largest element on the diagonal of $A$.} Clearly, $\rho_d\le 1$ and as it approaches $1$, the approximation becomes tighter.
 Our main result follows: \begin{theo} For any $d$, our algorithm outputs $x_d$, where $||x_d||_0$=k, $||x_d||_2$=1 and

 with an error bound

 \end{theo} \begin{proof} The proof can be found in the Appendix.
-The main idea is that we obtain {\it i}) an upper bound on the performance loss using $A_d$ instead of $A$ and {\it ii)} a lower bound for $\lambda_1^{(k)}$. \end{proof} We now use our main theorem to provide the following model specific approximation results. \begin{cor} Assume that for some constant value $d$, there is an eigenvalue decay $\lambda_1>\lambda_{d+1}$ in $A$.
-Then there exists a constant $\delta_0$ such that for all sparsity levels $k>\delta_0 n$ we obtain a constant approximation ratio. \end{cor} \begin{cor} Assume that the first $d+1$ eigenvalues of $A$ follow a power-law decay, i.e., $\lambda_i = C i^{-\alpha}$, for some $C,\alpha>0$.
-Then, for any $k = \delta n$ and any $\epsilon>0$ we can get a $(1-\epsilon)$-approximate solution $x_d$ in time $O\left(n^{1/(\epsilon\delta)^\alpha+1}\log n\right)$. \end{cor}
+The main idea is that we obtain {\it i}) an upper bound on the performance loss using $A_d$ instead of $A$ and {\it ii)} a lower bound for $\lambda_1^{(k)}$. \end{proof}

+We now use our main theorem to provide the following model specific approximation results. \begin{cor} Assume that for some constant value $d$, there is an eigenvalue decay $\lambda_1>\lambda_{d+1}$ in $A$.
+Then there exists a constant $\delta_0$ such that for all sparsity levels $k>\delta_0 n$ we obtain a constant approximation ratio. \end{cor}